Curriculum Committees

 University Curriculum Committee

-The University Curriculum Committee consists of twenty-one members (19 voting and 2 ex-officio).
-The Provost makes all appointments from nominations submitted by the academic deans and the Director of the Newton Gresham Library.
-The committee consists of one Associate Dean from each academic college, who serves on the college-level curriculum committee; one faculty member, from each academic college, who serves on the respective departmental curriculum committee and college curriculum committee; one faculty member from the Newton Gresham Library; and ex-officio members to include one staff member from Academic Affairs and one staff member from the Registrar's Office who builds the courses in the operating system.
+The University Curriculum Committee consists of twenty-one members (19 voting and 3 ex-officio).
+The Provost and Senior Vice President for Academic Affairs makes all appointments from nominations submitted by the academic deans (Associate Deans and faculty members), the Director of the Newton Gresham Library (Library faculty member), and the University Faculty Senate (Chair-Elect).
+The committee consists of one Associate or Assistant Dean from each academic college, who serves on the college-level curriculum committee; one faculty member from each academic college, who serves on the respective departmental curriculum committee and college curriculum committee; one faculty member from the Newton Gresham Library; one representative from Academic Affairs; and ex-officio members to include one staff member from the Student Advising and Mentoring Center, one Degree Works representative, and one staff member from the Registrar's Office.
 One faculty member is nominated each year by the University Faculty Senate to serve as chair-elect for the committee, serving the following year as Chair.
+The Director of Academic Planning and Program Development serves an indefinite term as the staff Co-Chair of the committee.

 The committee is charged with reviewing for academic integrity the curriculum requests to resolve conflicts to the extent possible.
 This includes responsibility of carefully reviewing the curriculum submissions to determine if information provided for all request for new programs and/or courses are complete, to analyze proposed additions and changes in courses in the interest of identifying areas of possible overlap or duplication, and to work toward a resolution of potential problems before the matters come up for discussion by the Academic Affairs Council.
 It is expected that committee member(s) will be knowledgeable of the details of the curriculum submissions from their respective colleges in the interest of responding to most questions, which may arise in committee meetings.